remix-run/remix-website/data/posts/remix-vs-next.md

 A ha!
 Finally a UX tradeoff.
 There's an argument that getting a skeleton screen in front of the user sooner but a visually complete page later is better.
 You'd have to A/B test this in your own app to be sure.
 The delta between those states matters too.

-My money is on the fetching, especially as the Redis cache fills up with common queries.
+My money is on the the Remix version, especially as the Redis cache fills up with common queries.
 Those requests would come out of the cache and be visually complete at the same time the skeleton screens show up.

 I wouldn't leave it to a hunch though in the real world, I'd test it.
 Because of Remix's design, it would be a two-line net change in my route: